silksil/personalLearnings/productivity.md

 I have the guiding goals separated into three tabs in Google Sheets in which I define my yearly, monthly and weekly goals.
 When I set the monthly goals, I keep in mind the yearly goals, and when I set the weekly goals I relate them to the monthly goals.
 After I have defined my weekly goals, I divide the goals into manageable pieces and I include the pieces, or tasks, into a task/project managing tool (in my case Asana).

 ## Daily goals
-After having put the tasks into Asana that I want complete for that week, I at the end of every day take to the time to assign tasks to myself that I want to what I want to complete the next working day.
-I also write down the lists of tasks in my notebook, as I prefer having a physical checklist insight, instead of shifting to Asana everytime I finish a task.
-I use my calendar to include appointments, and in some cases, I would also define during what time periods I am working on what tasks.
+After having put the tasks into Asana that I want complete for that week, it's time for assigning the daily tasks.
+At the end of every day I assign tasks that I want to complete the next working day.
+I estimate how long each task takes and I include the tasks in my agenda.
+The next day, when I wake up I do what my calendar says.
+I also write down the lists of tasks in my notebook, as I prefer having a physical checklist insight.
+At the and the of the day, I update the tasks that I have completed (which ideally should be all all assigned tasks for that day, but that doesn't always happen) and continue with the planning for the next day.

 ## Tools to support my work
 I have already named that I use Google Sheets, Asana and the Apple Calendar to define my planning.
 Additionally, I use;